-The Communications Division currently has 13 full time civilian communications officers.
+The Communications Division has 13 full-time civilian communications officers positions.
 This division is responsible for receiving and dispatching calls for service (including 9-1-1 calls), as well as dispatching for eight (8) Fire and EMS Departments.
-The dispatchers on duty must monitor 10 phone lines (which include 7, 9-1-1 lines), 4 radio frequencies, TDD, 2 alarm central station receivers, LEADS computer, air port monitor, weather and tornado sirens, warrant computers and greet the general public.
+The dispatchers on duty must monitor multiple phone lines (which include 9-1-1 lines), multiple radio frequencies, LEADS computer, weather and tornado sirens, warrant computers and greet the general public.

 Updating your 9-1-1 Information

 The Union County Sheriff's Office is also able to receive 9-1-1 calls from wireless/cellular telephones.
 Any wireless/cellular telephone having GPS capability can be located using mapping software.
 When a 9-1-1 call is received from a wireless telephone, the dispatcher will initially receive information on the location of the cellular tower the call came from.
 Through a process we call "re-bidding," the call is then plotted on a map to determine the location of the caller.
-This technology helps 9-1-1 disatchers locate an emergency incident where the caller cannot speak.
+This technology helps 9-1-1 dispatchers locate an emergency incident where the caller cannot speak.
+Union County is also text-to-911 capable, so if in an emergency a person cannot talk or if it is unsafe to do so, they can text 9-1-1 and reach a dispatcher for assistance.

 We ask for your email address, if you have one, so that we might be able to contact you annually for updates to your information.
 Your email address will not be shared with anyone.